On the Lyapunov spectrum of relative transfer operators: Stochastic and normal cocycles

 We now relate these two concepts of dominated splitting in the following lemma, which is formulated for the slightly more general case of a compact and $f$-invariant subset $\Lambda$ of $M$.
-The hypothesis of $\Lambda$ being a compact is crucial in order to apply some abstract invariant manifold paraphernalia (cf. \cite{HPS}).
+In here, we refer to an invariant bundle $V \subset M \times \R^n$ as an \emph{eventually contracting} bundle if there exists $k \in \N$ with $\sup_{x \in M} \|S^k_x|_{V_x}\| <1$.
+The hypothesis of $\Lambda$ being a compact is crucial in order to apply some abstract invariant manifold paraphernalia as in \cite{HPS}.